 When an inexperienced bed bug exterminator comes across an infestation, they often try to treat it the same as they would other bugs.
 This is a novice bed bug exterminator mistake that just doesn’t work.
 However, you may need to adopt a new strategy if nothing is working.

-Most San Jose bed bug infestations are in areas where people sleep.
+Most bed bug infestations will be concentrated in the areas where people sleep, but will be everywhere.
 The bed bug is a nocturnal pest insect that generally likes to feed in the hours just before dawn.
 You, are what’s for dinner!
 And, it’s not unusual for the victim to be unaware of their bedroom infestation or need of a bed bug exterminator until they notice the first bed bug bite.

 A San Jose Bed Bug Treatment Plan That Will Succeed